Biohazard and Sewage Emergency Tips

 24 Hour Emergency Service

 Biohazards like flood water or sewer backups should be considered an emergency and dealt with as quickly as possible.
-SERVPRO of West Erie County has water damage restoration specialists and has specific training and expertise to safely remediate biohazard contaminants.
+SERVPRO of Erie and Warren Counties, PA has water damage restoration specialists and has specific training and expertise to safely remediate biohazard contaminants.